Our Quartzite Benchtops Range

 - Our Macaubus White Quartzite has won hearts in the Avant Stone Collection with a warm grey backdrop and contrasting grey and green veining.
-Its veined appearance and warm tones go with a variety of colors like soft green and baby blue.
+Its veined appearance and warm tones go with a variety of colours like soft green and baby blue.

 - An excellent choice for benchtops, Crystal White Quartzite has a crystalline nature and stunning translucence.
-With light grey crystallization with low contrasted light grey veining, this stone will match with colors like bright white, grey, or even black for a contrasting look.
+With light grey crystallization with low contrasted light grey veining, this stone will match with colours like bright white, grey, or even black for a contrasting look.